How to Delete and Shift Cells Up in Excel & Google Sheets

 Say you want to delete a certain data range (in this example A3:C3) and move adjacent cells up after that.

-As a result, the selected cells will be deleted and the cell from below will be shifted up.
+As a result, the selected cells are deleted and the cell from below is shifted up.

 Delete and Shift Cells Up in Google Sheets

-To delete a certain range (in this example, A3:C3) and to move the adjacent cells from below up, follow these steps:
+To delete a certain range (here, A3:C3) and to move the adjacent cells from below up, follow these steps:

-2. From the drop-down menu choose Delete cells,
+- From the drop-down menu choose Delete cells.

 As a result, the selected cells are deleted, and the cell from below are shifted up.